IBM/tensorflow-hangul-recognition/fonts/README.md

 To download fonts on this website, just click on the font you would like, then keep clicking the big blue download buttons until a ttf file is actually downloaded.
+Make sure you stay in the Windows fonts section, as fonts in the Mac section will give you otf files and not ttf.